 Supplements & Medication for Sleep Disorders in Children

 For some children and adolescents, behavioral strategies to improve sleep may not be effective on their own.
-NYU Langone doctors may recommend nutritional supplements to address conditions, such as delayed sleep phase syndrome and movement disorders, that interfere with sleep.
+Doctors at Hassenfeld Children's Hospital of New York at NYU Langone may recommend nutritional supplements to address conditions, such as delayed sleep phase syndrome and movement disorders, that interfere with sleep.
 They can be purchased over the counter at drugstores and used for as long as your child needs them.
 Your child’s doctor can advise you on the appropriate dosage.

 Melatonin is a hormone that helps regulate the daily sleep–wake cycle.
 When taken by mouth in very low doses a few hours before bedtime, melatonin can help teens with hypersomnia due to delayed sleep phase syndrome to fall asleep without causing excessive sleepiness the next day.